Ang Lee: 1994–2012: Breakthrough and acclaim

 Lee was chosen to be president of the jury for the 2009 Venice Film Festival.
 Lee's next film after 2009's Taking Woodstock was Life of Pi, which was adapted from the novel of the same name written by Yann Martel.
-The story was a retrospective first-person narrative from Pi, a then 16-year-old boy from India, who is the only human to survive the sinking of a freighter on the way from India to Canada.
-He finds himself on a lifeboat with an orangutan, a hyena, a wounded zebra and a Bengal tiger.
-During this unlikely journey, young Pi questions his belief in God and the meaning of life.
 The novel was once considered impossible to make into a movie, but Lee persuaded 20th Century Fox to invest $120 million and relied heavily on 3D special effects in post-production.
-Unlike most other sci-fi precedents, Lee explores the artistic horizon of applying 3D effects and pushes the boundary of how this technology can serve the movie's artistic vision.
-The movie made its commercial premiere during Thanksgiving weekend of 2012 in the US and worldwide, and became a critical and box office success.
+Unlike most other sci-fi precedents, the movie made its commercial premiere during Thanksgiving weekend of 2012 in the US and worldwide, and became a critical and box office success.
 In January 2013, Life of Pi earned 11 Academy Award nominations, including Best Picture, Best Director, Best Adapted Screenplay and Best Visual Effects.
 He went on to win the Academy Award for Best Director.